 - Sets a good example of the behavior he/she asks for.

 - Creates an environment in which others choose to do their best.

 DecisionWise can work with you to customize your 360 Feedback questions.
 We map our questions to your leadership competencies, giving you the best survey for your ideal culture.

 Visualizing and Understanding a Participant’s 360 Degree Feedback Results

-The results collected from the 360 feedback process are summarized into an individual report.
+The results collected from the 360 Feedback process are summarized into an individual report.
 Scores are separated by different rater groups (self, manager, peers, direct reports, etc.).
 Only the self-scores and the results from a participant’s manager are broken out individually.
 Scores from peers and direct reports are averaged together to protect confidentiality.
 A report typically shows summary results for each competency.
 The most significant insight is found by comparing self-perceptions to the perceptions of others.
 This way, an individual is able to clearly see their blind spots.
 Open-ended comments are randomized and listed verbatim and provide valuable context and color.

 360 Degree Feedback Coaching

 When an individual receives their feedback report, it is strongly recommended that they be given a 60 or 90-minute coaching session to help them analyze the report, identify strengths and areas for improvement, and develop an action plan.

 A 360 Degree Feedback Coaching session is a one-on-one meeting with a trained coach that lasts approximately 60-90 minutes.
 The result of the meeting is the creation of a personal development plan that a participant can use as roadmap for future growth.
-DecisionWise research (as well as supporting academic studies) has found that individuals who receive some type of coaching on their feedback, and set goals for development, experience significantly greater improvement than those who simply participate in the process and receive no coaching.
+DecisionWise research (as well as supporting academic studies) has found that individuals who receive some type of coaching on their feedback, and then set goals for development, experience significantly greater improvement than those who simply participate in the process and receive no coaching.